 Footpath work on the Brecon Beacons

-Turn back time to the 1980s before we started repairing the footpaths and the slopes of Pen y Fan were covered with vast erosion scars.
+Back in the 1980s, before we started repairing the footpaths, the slopes of Pen y Fan were covered with vast erosion scars.

-Our rangers, Rob and Huw are up on the mountain on a regular basis keeping up with repairs.
+Our rangers are up on the mountain on a regular basis keeping up with repairs.
 In summer you’ll find them closer to the peaks, working on the high sections of path, and in winter, on the lower slopes, closer to the car park.

 What methods do we use?

-We use a method called stone pitching, a method that has been in use since Roman times.
-Individual stones are placed in the ground upright and stabilised by packing tightly with smaller stone and soil.
+The paths are constructed using a traditional method called stone pitching, which has been in use since Roman times.
+Individual stones are placed upright in the ground and stabilised by being packed tightly with smaller stones and soil.

 Once the path is constructed, the surrounding areas are landscaped, banks sloped and the whole area re-vegetated.